Utkarsh1504/DSA-Java/lessons/practise-question.md

 At last, fill the remaining positions of the array with 0.<br>

 ## Time Complexity
-Since we will be traversing the whole array twice therefore the time complexity of algorithm would be Time complexity of first loop O(N)+ Time complexity of second loop O(N)=O(N),where n is number of elements in input array.
+Since we will be traversing the whole array twice therefore the time complexity of algorithm would be:
+- **Time complexity of first loop O(N) + Time complexity of second loop O(N) = O(N)**,
+where n is number of elements in input array.